TheMightyAmondee/Shoplifter/README.md

 You can only successfully shoplift once per day, you're not that bad are you?

 The shops you can shoplift from are: Willy's Shop, Pierre's General Store, Carpenter, Marnie's Ranch, Harvey's Clinic, Saloon, Blacksmith.
 If you're wondering why all shops aren't included it's because the shopkeeper never leaves said store, you'll never get away with it.

-Fully compatible with multiplayer, shoplifting data is seperate for each player.
-Should work fine with a controller, just make sure you're under the counter.
+Custom shops cannot be shoplifted from.

 Boring specifics are listed below: